YousefMMS/js-topics/README.md

 > First of all, let this book ([JavaScript Succinctly](https://drive.google.com/open?id=0B7lZTWiV2U7PZ1U2WXJTaktuV2M)) your reference for how the object works and some weird topics about JavaScript.

 Listed below some general basic topics about JavaScript.
-All JavaScript developers must know.
+All JavaScript (or Frontend) developers must know.

 My goal is to keep this document as minimal as I can and keep it reach with keywords, links and a very small snippet of code.